 The argument will likely never end, because most people have either made up their minds that the government has the right (despite the U.S. Constitution), or else that the government does not have the right, to shut down whatever businesses the government deems “non-essential.”
 People can, and might, fight from now until doomsday, about what constitutes or doesn’t constitute an “essential” business; but at no other time in the history of our country have people been banned from attending their own church services while pedophiles, rapists, and other predators have been released from jail over competing arguments centered around a possible viral infection.

 The public acrimony continued In Wisconsin this week, where the state’s supreme court voted 4-3 to overturn the governor’s lockdown, which was supposed to stay in effect until May 26.

-For common ground, most reasonable people on either side of the lock-down debate would seem to agree – and most of the “experts” with them – that ending the lock-downs will indeed result in a new wave of Covid-19 infections.
-That’s because the virus has likely mutated for lack of hosting during the lockdown, and virus mutations generally result in even more virulent strains than the ones which first surfaced.
+For common ground, most reasonable people on either side of the lock-down debate would seem to agree – and most of the “experts” with them – that ending the lock-downs could result in a new wave of Covid-19 infections.

 The good news for most small business owners is that the lockdowns are starting to end; the bad news is that many small business owners are facing a “new normal” in which their monthly revenues are projected to be down by 30, 40, 50 percent, or worse.
 Overnight, many small businesses that were once barely profitable have been transformed into businesses that are bleeding a lot of cash each month, and many of them simply are not going to make it.